adriaan-vd-graaf/genome_integration/README.md

 - `--n_causal_exposure_1` The number of causal variants for the observed exposure
 - `--n_causal_exposure_1` The number of causal variants for the observed exposure
 - `--overlapping_causal` The number of variants that are the same between the two exposures, otherwise they are in LD 0.25 r^2 < 0.95
-- `--phenotypes_to_simulate` the number of phenotypes that are simulated.
+- `--phenotypes_to_simulate` the number of phenotype sets that are simulated.

 For a description of all phenotype simulation parameters, please see the [documentation](https://genome-integration.readthedocs.io/en/latest/simulation_for_mr_link.html).
-We have used these phenotypes for the simulations in our manuscript.
+We have used these phenotypes for the simulation section of our manuscript.

 The output files are of the [summary statistic format](#Summary-statistics-input-file) and [phenotype format](#Phenotype-input-file).
 These files can be directly used as an input to MR-link.

-After running MR-link on the simulated values, it's important to consider that _p_ value calibration should only be done on simulation scenarios with no causal effect, save the parameters of the beta distribution and use the `--only_calibrate` option in the `p_value_calibration.py` script for the scenarios with a real causal effect.
+After running MR-link on the simulated values, it's important to consider that _p_ value calibration should only be done on simulation scenarios with no causal effect.
+To calibrate the _p_ values of a non-null causal effect, save the parameters of the beta distribution and use the `--only_calibrate` option in the `p_value_calibration.py` script for the scenarios with a real causal effect.